Why The Bloodvein?

 - 062 P 15 (Princess Harbour).

-Clicking on the above map titles will take you to the Government of Canada website.
+Clicking on the above map titles will take you to the government’s Natural Resources Canada website.
 The downloadable files are in pdf format; if you would rather work with tif files, the website provides the option – click here to get started.

 The third site – another Government of Canada map source – is the Atlas of Canada’s Toporama which can be accessed here.
 One nice feature of the Toporama site is the ability to zoom in to 1:15,000 scale for real close-up.